chartjs/Chart.js/docs/configuration/elements.md

 - `'star'`
 - `'triangle'`

-If the value is an image, that image is drawn on the canvas using [drawImage](https://developer.mozilla.org/en/docs/Web/API/CanvasRenderingContext2D/drawImage).
+If the value is an image or a canvas element, that image or canvas element is drawn on the canvas using [drawImage](https://developer.mozilla.org/en/docs/Web/API/CanvasRenderingContext2D/drawImage).

 ## Line Configuration